callnyotes/MonitoringInactivity/README.md

 # MonitoringInactivity
-Project to monitor inactivity on my laptop and write to output

-MonitoringActivity

 This project is a Flask-based application designed to monitor user inactivity and log it to a file.
 It provides a web interface for starting and stopping the monitoring process, processing log files, and viewing inactivity reports.